kawaiwu2001/D.C.-Crime-Insights-Application/README.md

    npm start

-## Project status

-As of 12/13/2024, the team will no longer be working on the project.
-Additionally, the database will be shut down after the final project is graded because we are currently paying to use Amazon RDS resources by having it deployed on the internet.
-If you desire to fork the project, you should change the credentials in mysql.connector to connect to a new database and use the various functions defined in the crime_database.py file to create and populate the tables by downloading a .csv file from where we gathered our data from: https://crimecards.dc.gov/.
-However, the application must not be used for commercial use and must follow our creative license http://creativecommons.org/licenses/by-nc/4.0/.

 ## Description

 The D.C.
 Crime Insights Application can be used to analyze valuable data regarding D.C. crime statistics.
 The application has multiple different pages that serve different functions.